KaktusLab/sql_metrics/README.md

 # SqlMetrics

+A simple gem to track metric events in your own postgres or Amazon Redshift database.

+## Why?
 I got sick of being limited by tracking services dashboards...and also of paying these services crazy monthy fee's.

 Yes I know about Google Analytics...but I am also tired of GA missing 20-30% of my data.